Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/manual-lifecycle-implementation.md

 ## Pause Lifecycle Collection

-You should pause Lifecycle collection whenever the user stops using your app.
+You should pause Lifecycle collection when the user stops using your app.
 The best time to do this is usually when your app has entered the background.

 {% tabs %}